Surf Camps in New Zealand

 You will set goals, identify weak links and receive a blueprint for fixing them.
 A range of locations around New Zealand and participants are grouped by level.
 Choose one of the surf camps below or learn about the coaching methods and what to expect here.

-Travel off the beaten track for a surf camp of a longer duration with high quality waves, ideal for your surfing abilities.
+Escape the New Zealand winter and travel off the beaten track for a surf camp with high quality waves, ideal for your surfing abilities.
 Choose one of the options below or get an idea of what to expect here.

 Will these surf camps be suitable for me?